aderbique/CSE571/assignments/assn5/ASSIGNMENT5.md

 |warm|fast|overheated|-10|

 A. (2pt) Estimating the parameters for T and R for model-based reinforcement learning.
-B. (2pt) Use MC reinforcement learning method (direct evaluation) to estimate the V function, assuming $\gamma=1.0.
+B. (2pt) Use MC reinforcement learning method (direct evaluation) to estimate the V function, assuming γ=1.0.
 C. (4pt) Assuming that the initial state values are allk zeros, compute the updates *in TD learning for policy evaluation (passive RL)* to the state values after running through episode 1 and 2 in sequence.
-Show steps for $\alpha = 0.5 and $\gamma = 1.0.
+Show steps for α=0.5 and γ=1.0.
 D. (4pt) Assumning that the initial Q values are all zeros, compute the updates *in Q learning (active RL) to the Q values after running through episode 1 and 2 in sequence.
-Show steps for $\alpha=0.5 and $\gamma=1.0.
+Show steps for α=0.5 and γ=1.0.